 Lay the tissue box against the scrapbook paper to measure where to cut.
 Cut the scrapbook paper to fit.
 Cut a line through the scrapbook paper where the opening of the tissue box is located.

 If desired, cover the edges where the scrapbook paper meets by cutting 1-inch strips from a coordinating scrapbook paper.
 Fold the paper strips in half to create a sharp edge.
-Glue the strips to the corners of the box and allow to dry.
+Glue the strips to the corners of the box and allow them to dry.

 Creatively, decorate the box with stickers or any decorations you prefer.
 Cut the remaining scrapbook paper into smaller pieces to use for notes.